Fencing: Protective clothing

-A chest protector, made of plastic, is worn by female fencers and, sometimes, by males.
+The chest protector or chest guard protects the upper chest and is made of a rigid material, usually plastic.
+It is compulsory for female fencers and sometimes worn by males.
 Fencing instructors also wear them, as they are hit far more often during training than their students.
-In foil fencing, the hard surface of a chest protector decreases the likelihood that a hit registers.
+In foil fencing, the hard surface of a chest protector decreases the likelihood that a hit registers, and so it must be worn under the plaustron in order to avoid it causing points to not register.